Product Lead Time: What Is It & How Can You Improve It?

 Why You Need to Accurately Calculate Your Lead Time

-Lead time: person pressing gear icons The concept of lead time is essential in product development.
-The length of time things take drives cost, and not just money spent on people, infrastructure, and materials.
+The time things take drives cost, not just money spent on people, infrastructure, and materials.
 Longer lead times can also drive up opportunity costs.
-How long things take and how much everything costs can only be understood and minimized if you know what you are working with.
+Understanding how long things take and how much everything costs can only be minimized if you know what you are working with.

 Lead times also play an important role after you start selling because longer lead times impact your bottom line.
 And when processing time, shipping time, or any part of the production process changes (like during a global pandemic), that costs you money and maybe even customers.